Can I get insurance for my iPhone?

 The popular Apple iPhone comes with one year of hardware repair coverage via its limited warranty, but what happens if the device is damaged as the result of an accident, or worse yet, stolen?
+Now you’re out a phone, and getting a replacement can be expensive.

 Here’s the catch: You likely have a deductible on your policy, and the odds are the deductible is at least $500.
 So, while you are “covered,” you will have to file an insurance claim and pay $500 to get your $500 phone replaced.
 Oh yeah, and your policy premium may go up as a result of filing the claim.
 Your C.L.U.E. report would show the claim for between 3 and 5 years.